Koverse/documentation/docs/source/devguide.rst

 The only restriction on the order in which stages are run is that Combine stages must be followed by a Reduce stage.

-Another item to note is that the first Map stage of a transform receives Record objects from the input Koverse Data Collections.
+Another item to note is that the first Map stage of a transform receives Record objects from the input Koverse Data Sets.
 Subsequent stages receive whatever objects are emitted by previous stages.

 If a stage fails, the errors are reported to the User Interface and subsequent stages are cancelled.